keithasaurus/koda/README.md

 ```

 ### load_once
-Execute a function the first time it's called, and return the cached result
+Execute a function the first time it's called, cache the result, and return the cached result
 for every successive call.
 ```python3
 from random import random